OK. Here goes.

 If McNabb starts Sept.
 11 against the San Diego Chargers, he'll become only the third post-merger quarterback in the past 41 seasons to be a Week 1 starter for three different teams in consecutive years.
 Yes, Donovan McNabb -- a six-time Pro Bowler -- is now a quintessential journeyman.

 (Hat tip to ESPN's Keith Hawkins for digging out that Elias stat.)

 Think about how this all played out.
 The Washington Redskins wanted no part of McNabb, even at a time when merely capable quarterback play is a much-valued commodity.
 The Redskins are prepared to start fellow journeyman John Beck, and the best deal they could find for McNabb is one that guarantees only a sixth-round draft pick.

-It's also important to note that multiple media reports, including one by Jay Glazer of FoxSports.com, have the Vikings first pursuing free agent Tyler Thigpen for this role.
+It's also important to note that multiple media outlets, including Jay Glazer of FoxSports.com, have reported the Vikings first pursued free agent Tyler Thigpen for this role.
 Thigpen is a former Vikings draft pick.
 He's started 12 games in his career and fits the profile we've been discussing.

 McNabb might be an upgrade over Thigpen as a short-term starter, but how he will accept Ponder's eventual ascension is anyone's guess and probably had something to do with the delay between the preliminary agreement and the deal's completion.

 McNabb would need a career renaissance to fulfill the expectations I'm hearing from some of you.
 He'll have a much stronger set of skill players to work with than he did in Washington, but he'll also have a fraction of the time to learn the Vikings offense and develop the chemistry necessary for this transition.

 So I don't think this is a terrible move, especially if the Vikings first tried and failed to sign Thigpen.
 They needed to add a veteran quarterback one way or the other.